hackclub/camp/cohort_4/playbook/workshops/todo/adding_tasks.md

     var span = document.createElement("span");
     //         ^ this function will output us a <span></span> element

-    // which we need to set the innerHTML of to the TASK NAME span.innerHTML = "TASK NAME";
+    // which we need to set the text of to the TASK NAME span.appendChild(document.createTextNode("TASK NAME"));
     // which means that the <span> will now look like this:
     // <span>TASK NAME</span>